Did Adele Cancel Fireworks For The Rest Of Tour After Her Son Was Hurt?

 “Let’s get a cheer for fireworks if you want them.
 Let’s get a ‘boo’ if you don’t want s**t in your eyes.”

 The crowd cheered for fireworks, regardless of what the singer said.
-So she gave in telling her fans, “Alright, we’ll do it next time.”
+So she gave in, telling her fans, “Alright, we’ll do it next time.”

 Perth, WA / Domain Stadium / Feb 28